jarrfarr/baofeng-uv5r/README.md

 Be carfeul what you do with these radios!
 DO NOT BE DUMB!

-"With great power, comes great responsibility" - Uncle Ben
+"With great power (a whopping 5W in this case), comes great responsibility" - Uncle Ben

 ---